kumarradhakrshnan/msd-interview-project/README.md

 	Finally, when you are done setting up the ReactJS component and putting the relevant changes as given in the GitHub URL.
 Run the following url to see the result.

 	http://localhost:3000/

+Refer to the "Diagram and Output.docx" for Architecture diagram and Output.